 Investment: Investment is the dedication of money to purchase of an asset to attain an increase in value over a period of time.

-Aggregate Expenditure: Aggregate expenditure refers to the sum of total consumption, total investment, total government expenditure and total difference among exports and imports in the economy.
+Aggregate Expenditure: It is the sum total of consumption, investments, Government expenditure and net exports in the economy.